Do you have multiple pages on your website ranking for the same keyword?

 Alternatively, you can use a keyword mapping tool, which might look like this:

-When you’ve listed out your URLs and their keywords, run down the list and look for any duplicate entries.
+Once you’ve listed your URLs and their keywords, run down the list and look for any duplicate entries.

 If you spot any – especially across core pages – you’re probably suffering from keyword cannibalization.